static-frame/static-frame/doc/source/articles/ftyping.md

 ## Utilities for Type Hinting

 Working with such detailed type hints can be challenging.
-StaticFrame provides convenient utilities for run-time type hinting and checking.
+StaticFrame provides convenient utilities for runtime type hinting and checking.
 All StaticFrame 2 containers feature a ``via_type_clinic`` interface, permitting access to ``TypeClinic`` functionality.

 First, utilities are provided to translate a container, such as a complete ``Frame``, into a type hint.
 The default string representation of ``via_type_clinic`` provides a string representation of the type hint.
 The ``to_hint()`` method returns a complete generic alias object.